 Health Data Analytics / Health Records

-Again, this may not be top of mind when you think of tech tools—but analyzing big data is going to be a major player in the future of rehab.
+Again, this may not be top of mind when you think of tech tools—but analyzing big data is going to play a major role in the future of rehab.
 And, this is a great career pathway for OTs.
 Notable players in this area include:

 Patient Experience

-Again, this may not seem like a tech heading.
+Again, this may not seem like a tech category.
 But, it ABSOLUTELY is.
 I’m sure everyone reading this can think about a subpar patient experience they have personally had.
-At best, these involve hours wasted in a waiting room… Amazon in particular is interested in how technology can improve the patient experience and recently moved to acquire:
+At best, these involve hours wasted in a waiting room.
+Amazon in particular is interested in how technology can improve the patient experience and recently moved to acquire:

 Adaptive Technology

 Last but not least are adaptive technologies, which OTs are more well-known for working with!
 You can learn more about adaptive and assistive technology in this blog post.
-Here are three companies I’ve been following.
+Here are a couple of companies I’ve been following:

-Carol Chiang OTR/L, CAPS, ECHM, CHAMP, is a home modification cccupational therapist, realtor and aging in place expert.
+Carol Chiang OTR/L, CAPS, ECHM, CHAMP, is a home modification occupational therapist, realtor, and aging in place expert.
 Carol believes that the future of healthcare is in the home.
 Check out this podcast to hear more about home tech adoption.

 Find fellow OTs in health tech